-Abba have 'nothing to prove' - Benny
+Benny and Bjorn reveal more about new Abba songs

 The musical has just returned to London's West End.
 The production, from English National Opera, stars Michael Ball and Alexandra Burke.

-Set in the Cold War, the musical tells the story of a chess tournament between two men - grandmasters from the US and Russia.
+Set during the Cold War, the musical tells the story of a chess tournament between two men - grandmasters from the US and Russia.

 As their rivalry simmers on the chess board, the pair also fight over a woman who manages the American grandmaster - but falls in love with the Russian.